chris-stytch/pages-plugins/packages/google-chat/README.md

 });
 ```

-The plugin takes a function, which in turn takes an incoming message and returns a Promise of a response message (or void if there should not be any response).
+The Plugin takes a function, which in turn takes an incoming message and returns a Promise of a response message (or void if there should not be any response).

-The plugin only exposes a single route, which is the URL you should set in the Google Cloud Console when creating the bot.
+The Plugin only exposes a single route, which is the URL you should set in the Google Cloud Console when creating the bot.

 TODO: Screenshot of settings